Radical Party of the Left: History

 After the Radical Party opened legal proceedings against the PRS, it was forced to change its name to the Radical Party of the Left (Parti radical de gauche, PRG).
 Between 1997 and 2002, it was a junior partner in Lionel Jospin's Plural Left coalition government.
 In the 2002 presidential election, the PRG nominated its own candidate, former MEP and French Guiana deputy Christiane Taubira, for the first time since 1981.
 However, some members of the party including Émile Zuccarelli and PRG senator Nicolas Alfonsi supported Jean-Pierre Chevènement's candidacy.
 Taubira won 2.32% of the vote.
 Taubira gave her name to the 2001 law which declared the Atlantic slave trade a crime against humanity.

 In the 2007 presidential election, while the party supported the PS candidate Ségolène Royal, Bernard Tapie, who had been a leading figure in the PRG, supported Nicolas Sarkozy.
 In the 2007 legislative election, the party won eight seats, including a seat in French Guiana (Taubira) and Saint-Pierre-et-Miquelon.

 The party split on Nicolas Sarkozy's constitutional reforms in 2008.
 Six deputies (Gérard Charasse, Paul Giacobbi, Annick Girardin, Joël Giraud, Dominique Orliac and Sylvia Pinel) and three senators (Jean-Michel Baylet, André Boyer and François Vendasi) opted to vote in favour, hence allowing for its passage.

 The PRG's then-president Jean-Michel Baylet ran in the 2011 SP presidential primaries, the only non-PS candidate in the field, but was placed last with only 0.64% of the vote in the primary.
 The PRG supported François Hollande, the eventual winner of the primaries and the 2012 presidential election.
 In the 2012 legislative election, the PRG won 12 seats.
 With four additional members, it formed its own parliamentary group in the National Assembly, the Radical, Republican, Democratic and Progressive group.

 Although the PRG remained a close and loyal ally of the PS, it has also cooperated with the small Ecology Generation (GE) party since December 2011.

 In the 2014 European elections, the party received 13.98% of the vote on a joint list with the PS, electing one MEP Virginie Rozière, who joined the Progressive Alliance of Socialists and Democrats (S&D) group with PS MEPs.

 In the 2017 SP presidential primary, PRG candidate Sylvia Pinel received 2% of the vote in the first round election held on 22 January 2017.
 In the 2017 French legislative election, the party only re-elected three MPs; Annick Girardin, Jeanine Dubié and Sylvia Pinel.

 In 2019, the party was relaunched.

-The party supports Christiane Taubira in the 2022 French presidential election.
+The party supported Christiane Taubira in the 2022 French presidential election.